Message From the Mayor

 Dear Friends and Neighbors,

-We are the proud recipients of an almost $1,000,000.00 Grant to perform the necessary engineering to design on and off ramps, exiting from and entering onto I294 North.
-Each milestone in this ambitious undertaking is a victory in itself and brings us closer to the reality of a full tollway interchange in Justice.
+The feasibility study of the on and off ramp, exiting from and entering onto I294 North has been awarded and will commence early this year.
+Each milestone in this ambitious undertaking is a victory in itself and brings us closer to our goal of constructing a full tollway interchange in Justice.

-An MWRD Flood Prevention Project to install new storm sewers from 86th Street to 79th Street along Roberts Road in conjuction with a street resurfacing project is scheduled for a bid letting in November, with construction in 2015.
+An MWRD Flood Prevention Project to install new storm sewers from 86th Street to 79th Street along Roberts Road in conjunction with a street resurfacing project is scheduled for construction in 2015.

 The Village of Justice and the Justice Chamber of Commerce will host a Business Appreciation Dinner on Thursday, January 29th at the Wm.
 O. Lipinski Center to encourage better communication with our local businesses and to further our common goals for the support and encouragement of our business community.

 We are well prepared for this winter season.
 Our first delivery of salt has been accepted and all of our plows are ready to go.
 Let us hope the winter is not too harsh.
 Our senior plow list has grown, along with our senior population.
 We assist those residents over the age of 62 who have no able-bodied individuals in residence at their homes.

 The First Annual Winter Wonderland Tree Decorating Event was a huge success.
 Thirteen community organizations participated and a great time was had by all.
 Children's crafts, refreshments and a bounty of holiday wishes for each other.